 What to Feed a Dog Recovering From Parvo?

 The food you will feed your dog during the illness will be very similar to the food you feed them during recovery.

 Once your dog starts to show signs of recovery from parvo, you should feed them soft, bland foods.

-Parvo does a lot of damage to the gastrointestinal tract and your dog’s digestive systems may not be able to properly break down regular dog food right away.
+Parvo does a lot of damage to the gastrointestinal tract and your dog’s digestive system may not be able to properly break down regular dog food right away.

 Boiled meats, like skinless chicken breast or ground beef, are delicious and easily digestible food for your recovering dogs.